Neil Gorsuch: Early life and education

 Gorsuch attended Columbia University after high school, graduating in 1988 with a Bachelor of Arts, cum laude, in history and politics.
 He undertook a heavier courseload to graduate in three years.
 As an undergraduate, he wrote for the Columbia Daily Spectator and co-founded the satirical student publication The Fed in 1986.
 Gorsuch distinguished himself as an active debater and an ardent conservative, publishing pieces that criticized left-wing politics.
 After a brief stint as a writer for a short-lived journal, he led efforts to establish The Fed as a conservative alternative to liberal campus newspapers.
 He was a member of the Phi Gamma Delta fraternity and was inducted into the Phi Beta Kappa honor society.

 After graduating from Columbia, Gorsuch attended Harvard Law School on a Harry S. Truman Scholarship.
 He was an editor of the Harvard Journal of Law and Public Policy and was a member of the Lincoln's Inn Society, the Harvard Prison Legal Assistance Project, and the Harvard Defenders program.
 Gorsuch was described as a committed conservative who supported the Gulf War and congressional term limits on "a campus full of ardent liberals".
 Despite his contrasting political views, he was generally well-liked by students.
 Philip C. Berg, a classmate and close friend, remembered him as "very sensitive" and non-confrontational, recalling when he received Gorsuch's support in coming out as gay.
 Gorsuch graduated in 1991 with a Juris Doctor, cum laude.
 Future president Barack Obama was among his classmates.

 Early legal career

 Clerkships

-Gorsuch served as a law clerk for Judge David B. Sentelle of the United States Court of Appeals for the D.C.
-Circuit from 1991 to 1992.
-After spending a year at Oxford, later earning a doctorate as a Marshall Scholar, Gorsuch clerked for Justices Byron White and Anthony Kennedy from 1993 to 1994.
+Gorsuch served as a law clerk for Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit from 1991 to 1992.
+He then clerked for Justices Byron White and Anthony Kennedy from 1993 to 1994.
 His work with White occurred right after White retired from the Supreme Court; therefore, Gorsuch assisted White with his work on the Tenth Circuit, where White sat by designation.
 Gorsuch was part of a group of five law clerks assigned that year that included Brett Kavanaugh, who described Gorsuch at the time, saying: "He fit into the place very easily.
 He's just an easy guy to get along with.
 He doesn't have sharp elbows.
 We had a wide range of views, but we all really got along well."